kumarlakshman/virtlet/README.md

 1 master and 3 workers
 worker nodes attach 1 HHDs with 100G capacity to each worker, these will be used for CEPH OSD drives

+make sure the disks you selecting for OSDs on worker node, does not contain any valid partions or signatures, ifso please make cleanup
+    --> wipefs --all /dev/xvdb
+                (or)
+    --> fdisk -l
+        dmsetup remove /dev/mapper/ceph--

 clone the rook-ceph 1.2 git repo
     git clone --single-branch --branch release-1.2 https://github.com/rook/rook.git